 mf$drop.unused.levels <- TRUE

-mf[[1]] <- quote(stats::model.frame) # was as.name("model.frame"), but
+mf[[1]] <- quote(stats::model.frame) # need stats:: for non-standard evaluation

 mf <- eval.parent(mf)